Inside the mind of an estate agent & how to play them

 Also read my article - Conveyancing - guide to the legal process of buying a house

-Estate agents are as keen for your sale to complete as you are
+Estate agents are as keen as you are for your sale to complete

 Moving house is one of the most stressful events in anybody's life but be aware that an estate agent will not earn a penny until your sale is completed, so they are as motivated as you are for your sale to complete.